guilherme-CMachado/guilherme-CMachado/README.md

 ### Hey!
 I'm Guilherme 🙂

 - 🔭 I work as a mobile developer
-- 🌱 My programming language is Dart and my favorite framework is Flutter
+- 🌱 I Programming using Dart & Flutter!
+But i'm also studying native android and iOS
 - 📫 Contact: guilhermemachado.dev@gmail.com

 <div align="center">